BeatTogether/BeatTogether/README.md

 * 10 Player lobbies

 ## Requirements
-This version supports Beat Saber 1.29+ with mods:
+The current version of the mod supports Beat Saber version 1.29 or lower:

 * BSIPA v4.1.4+
 * BeatSaberMarkupLanguage v1.6.6+